tidyverse/tidyverse.org/content/blog/googledrive-2-0-0/index.md

 ## Team Drives are dead!
 Long live shared drives!

 Google Drive has rebranded Team Drives as **shared drives**.
 While anyone can have a **My Drive**, shared drives are only available for Google Workspace (previously known as G Suite).
-This generally means a Google account you use for your employer or school, as opposed to a personal one.
+This generally means a Google account you have through your employer or school, as opposed to a personal one.
 Shared drives and the files within are owned by a team or organization, as opposed to an individual.

 The transition from Team Drives to shared drives appears to be more about vocabulary than changes in behaviour.
-Inside googledrive, this required some housekeeping work, but users won't notice much other than changes to some function and argument names.
+Inside googledrive, this required some housekeeping work, but users won't notice much other than the obvious changes to function and argument names.

 All `team_drive_*()` functions have been deprecated, in favor of their `shared_drive_*()` successors.
 Likewise, any `team_drive` argument has been deprecated, in favor of a new `shared_drive` argument.
 The terms used to describe search collections have also changed slightly, with `"allDrives"` replacing `"all"`.
 This applies to the `corpus` argument of [`drive_find()`](https://googledrive.tidyverse.org/reference/drive_find.html) and [`drive_get()`](https://googledrive.tidyverse.org/reference/drive_get.html).